AmulyaJain2004/AmulyaJain2004/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=amulyajain2004&theme=darkhub" alt="amulyajain2004" /></a> </p>

-- 🌱 I’m currently learning **C, C++ & Python Programming Languages, Kali Linux commands, Bash Shell Scripting, HTML, CSS and JS in Web development.**
+- 🌱 I’m currently learning **Data Structures and Algorithms (DSA) and Full Stack Web Development.**

-- 👯 I’m looking to collaborate on **C and Python Programming Language.**
+- 👯 I’m looking to collaborate on **C, Python and Web Development Projects.**

-- 🤝 I’m looking for help with **C, C++ Programming Languages, Data Structures & Algorithms (DSA).**

 - 📫 How to reach me - **Amulya.122439@stu.upes.ac.in**, **jainamulyawin@gmail.com.**
+-
 - ⚡ Fun fact: **I'm not just a code enthusiast, but I'm also a chess player🤴, an academic all-star 📚, and an astronomy freak 🔭.
 When I'm not coding, you'll often find me exploring the fascinating world of astronomy and astrophysics 🚀 through books and internet or sharing a laugh with friends over a game of chess ♟.**

 <h3 align="left">Connect with me: -</h3>